opennext-io/onpc-provisioning/README.md

 ansible-playbook -i ansible/inventory/master ansible/playbooks/infra-master-create-osa-multi-vm.yml -e osa_nodes_disks=2 -e osa_nodes_disk_size=200
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Please play very close attention also to the IMPORTANT NOTE in step 7 concerning disks partitions in advance
+to specify your disks numbers and sizes.

 Anyhow, all VMs will get provisioned with IPA image (Ironic Python Agent) and register
 automatically into ironic to wait for proper provisioning.